Cookie Notice

 Managing cookies in your browser

-Because only strictly necessary technologies are in use, there is no DurationX preference panel to manage them.
-Your browser’s own settings can block or clear these cookies and local storage at any time, but doing so may prevent sign-in or stop the intake wizard from reopening at your last completed step.
+There is no DurationX cookie-preference panel today.
+Your browser’s own settings can block or clear these cookies and browser storage at any time, but doing so may prevent sign-in, stop the intake wizard from reopening at your last completed step, or cause a single visit to be counted more than once in our aggregate analytics (a minor measurement effect only — never a privacy risk, since no individual record is created either way).